 Another key driver is the order quantity and frequency.
 It is pivotal for a business to know how often consumers purchase a product and the purchase volumes associated with the product.
 It aids in inventory delivery management.

 Transportation costs and the mode of transportation required are also key drivers in building a distribution model.
-Determining the order frequencies and the location of consumers aid in determining the right type of transport needed and the costs associated with the transportation modes and vehicles required.
+Determining the order frequencies and the location of consumers aid in selecting the right type of transport needed and the costs associated with the transportation modes and vehicles required.

 Warehousing is also an important driver in designing an efficient distribution network.
-The business must determine the ideal warehouse locations, size, ease of access, and costs, to ensure that the right selection is made to best suit the distribution needs and ensure overall customer satisfaction.
+The business must determine the ideal warehouse locations, size, ease of access, and costs, to ensure that the proper selection is made to best suit the distribution needs and ensure overall customer satisfaction.

 In cases where the goods are being exported or imported, it is also important for the businesses to identify points of entry.
 Other key drivers include factory and supplier locations and service level requirements.